Welcome to the updated Android TV Launchers guide!

 You can add the weather and time as default information, add app widgets, choose your background imagery, and decide how your navigation tiles are laid out.
 You can even set it up for d-pad (touchpad) navigation if you like working with that type of remote.

-Principal among these is that it gives you the option to see recent apps at the top of the screen.
+The principal among these is that it gives you the option to see recent apps at the top of the screen.
 We all know that we almost always use the same five apps every time we turn on the TV, so this is good.
-Especially beneficial is that this will also include sideloaded apps, and not just Google Play Store apps unlike the classic launcher.
+Especially beneficial is that this will also include sideloaded apps, and not just Google Play Store apps, unlike the classic launcher.

 You can also customize the background and the artwork to help make your home screen feel more like a welcoming place, and not a barrier that you have to pass through in order to get to your content.